bjornah/PaperMarkdownMerging/README.md

   pip install .
 ```
 ## Usage
-Usable as console command as
+Available as console command (anaconda prompt on windows) as
 ```
 conda activate pmm
 pmm [-h] [--basedir BASEDIR]
 ```

+NOTE: currently, I'm experiencing issues trying to run this on wsl on windows, so make sure to use native windows version instead.
+Activate through anaconda console command line.

 ## Package overview